vedang/clj_fdb/README.md

 This gives the reader a good idea of how to use `clj-fdb`.
 Refer to the comment block at the end of the example for how to run the example.

-## Other Notes

-There are no tests at the moment.
-I do plan on writing them at some point in time.
-Please contribute tests if you can!